What is the Excerpt for WordPress Posts?

 How Long is the Excerpt?

 Visually, there is room for 2 lines of text but on a large monitor that it is enough room for over 300 characters.
-However, if your write enough text to go over 2 lines, WordPress will show a scrollbar for the Excerpt box:
+However, if your write enough text to go over 2 lines, WordPress will show a scrollbar for the box:

 How Excerpts display on your site is 100% decided by your theme.

-The screenshow below was taken using the Appeal theme.
+The screenshot below was taken using the Appeal theme.
 If you look at any page that contains multiple Posts, you'll see that the Excerpt is used.
 Some theme designers prefer to automatically pull the first few lines of the Post, but some designer prefer to use the Excerpt.

-Why Force Writers to Include Excerpts?
+How to Force Writers to Include Excerpts

-Here's a key thing to know about Excerpts … many themes will look strange without them.
+One key thing to know about Excerpts … many themes will look strange without them.
 Many designers create themes that look great with an Excerpt but look slightly odd and sparse without them.